-Arkema wants to work with our customers on each side of the supply chain –those who want to recycle their polymers, and those who wish to purchase partially recycled grades.
+Arkema wants to work with its customers on each side of the supply chain – those who want to recycle their polymers, and those who wish to purchase partially recycled grades.
 Our focus is on polyamide 11 and polyamide 12 resins, PEBA elastomers, and PVDF fluoropolymers.

 Arkema acts as a kind of “match-maker” in terms of sourcing materials to be recycled and matching those materials with customers who desire partially recycled grades with a more favorable LCA profile.